interactive-data-language/vscode-idl/libs/tokenizer/tokenizer/README.md

 Converts IDL code into tokens which we can then do a lot of great things with!

-> Helpful note: The app `test-parsing-tokenizer` is an easy-to-use dev environment for adding new tokens or troubleshooting existing functionality.
+> Helpful note: The app `test-tokenizer-tokenizer` is an easy-to-use dev environment for adding new tokens or troubleshooting existing functionality.

 > Important note!
 See below on how to test and make your life easier when testing and automate test creation.